Alaska Master Gardener Program

 - Staffing garden clinics and displays

-- Answering phone inquiries on horticultural topics
+- Answering phone inquires on horticultural topics